colindresj/colindresj.github.io/_posts/2013-07-02-the-yellow-blue-lighter.md

 “How did you know I had a lighter with me?”

 “Don’t you always,” he answers.
 “And, lucky for me you happened to have a finely colored blue lighter with you.”

-The young lady squints her eyes at Dennis, and her lips slightly curls at its edges.
+The young lady squints her eyes at Dennis, and her lip slightly curls at its edges.

 Her eyes are usually a piercing shade of blue, but on cold days like this one they turn dark grey, which she once told Dennis she hates because they don’t complement the auburn freckles that God sprinkled on her nose.
 “Dennis, this is yellow; it’s a yellow lighter,” she says.